 - Provide information on the safety, anticipated benefits, and potential adverse effects of proposed prevention interventions

-Refer to the Massachusetts State Arbovirus Surveillance and Response Plan (attached below) and the State Reclamation & Mosquito Control Board 2014 Operational Response Plan to Reduce the Risk of Mosquito-Borne Disease in Massachusetts for additional information.
+Refer to the Massachusetts State Arbovirus Surveillance and Response Plan (attached below) and the State Reclamation & Mosquito Control Board (SRMCB) 2017 Massachusetts Emergency Operations Response Plan for Mosquito-Borne Illness for additional information.

 What is an “Epi Week”?